 1. Simple, linear, flow.

-At the first pitch we have limited time, plus we don’t know your market or business anywhere near as well as you do.
-So you need to treat us like we’re 5 to be honest.
+At the first pitch we have limited time and also want to respect yours, plus we don’t know your market or business anywhere near as well as you do.
 Here is a suggested flow and sequence we find can help us rapidly understand the opportunity:

 - The market/ sector you are in